kokoko3k/koko-aio-slang/docs-ng.md

     only if you want to edit it; otherwise go on:<br>
     * The red channel represents the luminance information<br>
     * The green channel represents the highlights<br>
-    * The alpha channel in the inner frame represents the part of the bezel that will be filled by the game content<br>
+    * The alpha channel in the inner frame represents the part of the bezel that will be filled by the game.<br>
     * The blue channel represents the part of the bezel that will be filled by the game reflection.<br>

     Straight
         Use a straight bezel instead of a curved one.
     Frame alignment:
-        Allows to shrink or expand the monitor frame to fit game content and align reflections.
+        Allows to shrink or expand the monitor frame to fit the game and align reflections.
         "Aligning the reflections" is the ONLY scope of this option.
     Bezel color (red,green,blue) and contrast:
         Allows to choose the color of the monitor frame.